ray-project/ray/doc/source/cluster/k8s-operator.rst

 Cleaning up
 -----------
+We shut down a Ray cluster by deleting the associated RayCluster resource.
+Either of the next two commands will delete our second cluster ``example-cluster2``.

 .. code-block:: shell

- $ kubectl -n ray delete raycluster test-cluster2
+ $ kubectl -n ray delete raycluster example-cluster2

-We check that the Pods associated with our second cluster are gone.
+ # OR
+ $ kubectl -n ray delete -f ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster2.yaml

+The Pods associated with ``example-cluster2`` will go into ``TERMINATING`` status.
+In a few moments, we check that these pods are gone:

 .. code-block:: shell

  $ kubectl -n ray get pods
+ NAME                               READY   STATUS    RESTARTS   AGE example-cluster-ray-head-th4wv     1/1     Running   0          57m
+ example-cluster-ray-worker-q9pjn   1/1     Running   0          56m
+ example-cluster-ray-worker-qltnp   1/1     Running   0          56m
+ ray-operator-pod                   1/1     Running   0          57m

+Only the operator pod and the first ``example-cluster`` remain.

 To finish clean-up, we delete our first cluster and then the operator's resources.